aosabook/500lines/objmodel/chapter.md

 ````

 To pass these tests, the ``Base.read_attr`` and ``Base.write_attr`` methods
-needs to be changed as follows:
+need to be changed as follows:

 ```` python
 class Base(object):